farcasterxyz/docs/docs/reference/frames/spec.md

 - The type of image must be jpg, png or gif.
 - The image source must either be an external resource with content headers or a data URI.

 Clients may resize larger images or crop those that do not fit in their aspect ratio.
-SVG images are forbidden because they can contain scripts and clients must do extra work to sanitize them.
+SVG images are not because they can contain scripts and extra work must be done by clients to sanitize them.

-## Rendering frames
+## Displaying frames in a feed

 Farcaster apps are responsible for rendering frames to users and proxying their interactions back to the frame server on their behalf.

+### Parsing Frames

 When a URL is encountered embedded in a cast: